aristanetworks/avd/docs/contribution/eos_designs_facts_internal/tables/eos_designs_facts.md

     evpn_role: <str>
     mpls_overlay_role: <str>

-    # For evpn clients the default value for EVPN Route Servers is the content of the uplink_switches variable set elsewhere.
+    # For evpn clients the default value for EVPN Route Servers is the content of the uplink_switches variable set elsewhere,
+    # after excluding hostnames configured under evpn_gateway.remote_peers.
     # For all other evpn roles there is no default.
     evpn_route_servers:
       - <str>